v-burov/weather-forecast-rxjava/README.md

 # Weather forecast (MVVM-RxJava)

-The application that provides a simple weather forecast.
+A simple application that provides the weather forecast.

 - The app shows the user a map and allows him to choose a city.
 - The user enters a city name, the app sends api request and shows a list of